ideditor/schema-builder/README.md

   "key": "diameter",
   "type": "measurement",
   "measurement": {
     // The dimension being measured.
 This constrains the permitted units.
     // The ID id defined by CLDR.
     "dimension": "length",

+    // The corresponding 'usage' from CLDR.
+    "usage": "default",

+    // If the field only allows some units, you can list them here
+    // using CLDR's unit names.
+If not specified, then, all units from
+    // this dimension are allowed.
-    "units": {
+    "units": ["meter", "centimeter", "foot-and-inch"],

-      // The key defines the ID of the of the unit, as defined by CLDR.
-      // The values define the suffix used in the OSM tag value.
+    // Some OSM tags have a default unit, which does not need to be explicitly included in the tag value.
-      // If there are multiple values in the array (such as "kW", "KW"),
-      // then the first one is the preferred value, but iD will still
-      // recognise the alternative/s.
-      "meter": ["m"],
-      "centimeter": ["cm"],
-      "yard": ["yd"],

-      // mm is the default unit in OSM, so the tag value should have no suffix.
-      // Therefore, the first array item is blank.
-      // The second value exists so that iD will recognise tag values with an
-      // explicit 'mm' suffix.
-      "millimeter": ["", "mm"]
+    // This field defines how to interpret a unit-less value:
+    "impliedUnit": "meter"
   }
 }
-}
 ```

+To convert the unit IDs into the values used by OSM, see [§Units](#Units).

 Translations for the [`narrow` and `long` form](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat) of each unit are bundled into iD-tagging-schema's locale files.